thewhodidthis/findme/README.md

 }

 // Expect a notification to pop up on your device when first logging in,
-// but skip repeated alerts for a few days until that cookie expires. runner() time.Sleep(5 * time.Second) runner()
+// but repeated alerts should be skipped for a few days until that cookie expires. runner() time.Sleep(5 * time.Second) runner()